DANIEL-BOERESCU/DANIEL-BOERESCU/README.md

 ## Future Plans:
 Looking to make a career change into the :computer: tech industry and get my first job as a Software Engineer, Software Developer or Software Test Analyst.

-Finish the course titled "CS50's Introduction to Artificial Intelligence with Python".
+Working towards finishing the course titled "CS50's Introduction to Artificial Intelligence with Python" .

 ### My Profile on [LinkedIn](https://www.linkedin.com/in/daniel-boerescu-49b30411b/)